How to Make Your Dog Love Bath Time

 If Your Dog Doesn’t Like Baths, Then This Article is For You…

 A lot of dogs naturally enjoy a dip in the water after exercise when they’re feeling hot and tired, so use those natural instincts to your advantage.
+Take your pup for a walk, get some physical playtime in.
 Also, as a bonus, your dog will have less energy to act up during the bath.

 #2.
 Take Your Time, Don’t Rush